fromage-fraser/dd-gui/README.md

   stale door state.
 If a compass or mapper movement still receives a closed, locked, missing-key, or wall response, the attempted direction is corrected immediately for the next attempt.
 If neither source has a state, it sends the normal movement command.
+Hovering over the `HITS`, `MANA`, `XP`, or `MOVES` gauge shows its live current/maximum values.
+Vampire `BLOOD` and Werewolf `RAGE` gauges expose the same tooltip; `THIRST` and `HUNGER` intentionally remain label-only.
 Status gauges clamp GMCP current values to their reported maximums and keep their fills inside their parent panels.
 Enemy hitpoints are rendered in a dedicated overlay below the enemy text, so the red gauge remains visible when the enemy console refreshes and disappears outside combat.
 The compass has the same shared braided